 5. Think smart when it comes to debt

 Debt isn’t to be taken lightly, but it’s not always a bad thing either.
 Taking on a mortgage, for example, can give your family the stability of a place to grow and spend time together.
 But be careful with what kind of debt you’re taking on.
-If you're struggling with debt or loan repayments, there are many sources of help out there, from Citizens Advice or local Credit Unions.

 6. Don’t forget about yourself

 People in mid-life who have caring responsibilities are more likely to reduce the amount of paid work they do so that they can provide care.
-This is also more common across women than men.
 But reducing your paid work might in turn reduce the amount you have in any workplace pension.
 It could also lessen your National Insurance contributions which influences your State Pension.
-Speaking with a financial adviser ahead of reducing your paid work could help you see the bigger picture and still save for your future while supporting your loved ones.
+Not sure how the State Pension works?
+Our article breaks down everything you need to know.

 7. Build a strong support system